sjrusso8/spark-connect-rs/README.md

 ## Project Layout

 ```
 ├── core         <- core implementation in Rust
-│   └─ spark   <- git submodule for apache/spark
+│   └─ protobuf  <- connect protobuf for apache/spark
 ├── rust         <- shim for 'spark-connect-rs' from core
 ├── examples     <- examples of using different aspects of the crate
 ├── datasets     <- sample files from the main spark repo
 ```

 Future state would be to have additional bindings for other languages along side the top level `rust` folder.